-Memory care can either be offered on its own in a community designed especially for those with dementia or Alzheimer’s, or, more often, it’s provided as a service in a separate wing of an assisted living facility.
+Memory care can be offered on its own in a community designed especially for those with dementia or Alzheimer’s, but it’s more often provided as a service in a separate wing of an assisted living facility.
 Memory care programs are designed specifically for those with memory impairment, and the facilities often coordinate social activities and schedules specifically for the needs of those living with Alzheimer’s or dementia.

 The Cost of Memory Care in Wyoming

 Note: Assisted living facilities typically provide memory care services.
 The rates for memory care are generally 20-30% higher than those for assisted living.
 Because there is no trusted data available that tracks memory care costs, we’ve estimated them by increasing assisted living rates provided by the Genworth 2021 Cost of Care Survey by 25%.

 At an average of $5,211 per month, the cost of memory care in Wyoming is about mid-range when compared with other states in the area.
 While Montana ($5,563) and Colorado ($5,937) are more expensive than Wyoming, memory care costs in Utah ($4,375), Nebraska ($5,095) and Idaho ($4,798) are more affordable.

 Memory care rates vary dramatically throughout Wyoming, with seniors in the Casper area paying an average of $6,055 per month and those in Cheyenne paying a much higher rate of $6,923.
 Nearby in Idaho Falls, Idaho, seniors pay much less at $4,375 per month, while the same can be said for those in Rapid City, South Dakota, where the cost is an average of $4,893 monthly.
 In Denver, Colorado, the monthly cost is similar to Cheyenne’s at $6,875 per month.

 Idaho Falls, Idaho